CDLUC3/ezid/doc/resolver_dev.md

 where `{IDENTIFIER}` is an identifier value such as `ark:/99999/fk43n3kd35` or `doi:10.12345/fk48823`.

 ARK identifier resolution is handled by the EZID service.
-Resolution requests for ARK identifiers not registered with the EZID service are forwarded to N2T for resolution.
+Resolution requests for ARK identifiers not registered with the EZID service result in a `404 Not Found` HTTP response.

 DOI identifier resolution requests are handled by delegating to the DOI service resolver, https://doi.org/.

-## Suffix pass-through

-The EZID resolver service supports suffix pass-through whereby a suffix appended to an identifier is "passed through" to the resolved target URL.
+Error responses are consequently those provided by the DOI service provider.
+Note that currently (early 2023), DataCite does not return a 404 HTTP response for unknown DOIs, a behavior which may be confusing for programmatic clients.

+### Exact identifier match

+### Provided identifier is longer than any matching EZID identifier

+This is known as "suffix pass-through".

+A search is performed for the longest EZID identifier matching the start of the provided identifier.
+If a matching EZID identifier is found, then a redirect to the registered location is created, and the extra characters included in the provided identifier are appended to the registered location.

+If no matching identifier is found, then a `404 Not Found` status is returned.

 For example, given a registered identifier of `ark:99999/fk4foo` bound to `https://example.org/test/`, a request such as:

 ```
 https://ezid.cdlib.org/ark:99999/fk4fooExtra?portion=hello